conquercode104/conquercode104/README.md

 <br>
 <ul>In order to make informed decisions to technical problems, I continuously learn, adopt and adapt new solutions boldly.
 By taking ownership of the product, I actively embrace technical issues and resolve them following best practices.</ul>
 <br>
-<ul></ul>I prioritize understanding business requirements and work towards providing effective solutions technically.
+<ul>I prioritize understanding business requirements and work towards providing effective solutions technically.
 I value the success of the team and maintain good relationships with all members including project managers and designers.</ul>
 <hr>
 <h3>EXPERIENCE</h3>